ProCraft Warranty: Quality Assurance & Hassle-Free Claims

 Warped Doors

-Due to natural characteristics, wood will expand and contract over time.
+Due to the natural characteristics, wood will expand and contract over time.
 Therefore, a small amount of warping can be expected.
-It is common for wood to return to its original form after acclimating to the environment.
-Doors warped up to ¼” are not considered defective.
-Moldings and panels warped up to 2” are not considered defective.
-Doors must be hung for at least three months to acclimate before a warranty claim may be filed.
+It is quite common for wood to return to its original form after acclimating to the environment.
+Doors warped up to a ¼” are not considered to be defective.
+Moldings and panels warped up to 2” are not considered to be defective.
+Doors must be hung for at least 90 days in order to acclimate to the environment before a warranty claim may be filed.
 In many cases, doors that appear to be warped are the result of improper adjustment.
+Please attempt to adjust your hinges before filing a claim for warped doors.

 Glazed Finishes

 Glazed finishes are applied by hand and are designed to have an uneven finish.
-It is common for some edges to appear heavier or lighter than others, and this may vary door to door, drawer to drawer, and item to item.
-These features are common and are not considered defects.
+It is common for some edges to appear heavier or lighter than others and this may vary door to door, drawer to drawer and item to item.
+It is not uncommon to have various doors with light or dark glazing in the same order.
+These features are common and are not considered to be a defect.

 Shrinkage of Center Panels